355th Wing: Davis–Monthan

 On 1 October 1991, the 355th Tactical Training Wing was redesignated as the 355th Fighter Wing under the "Objective Wing" concept adapted by the Air Force as the lines between tactical and strategic forces blurred and the Air Force leadership began to merge these forces under Air Combat Command.
 The flying components of the wing were reassigned to the newly established 355th Operations Group.
 As part of this restructuring, on 1 May 1992, the 355th became a composite wing, absorbing elements of the 602nd Air Control Wing, the 41st Electronic Combat Squadron, and of most other activities currently operating at the Davis–Monthan Air Force Base.
 With these diverse units as part of the organization, the designation was changed to the 355th Wing on 1 May 1992.

 An era came to a close when on 30 September 2002 the 42d Airborne Command and Control Squadron was designated inactive.
 The 355th Wing then underwent an extensive reorganization of forces on 1 October 2002.
 During this reorganization, new squadrons were added to the existing wing structure, while some squadrons were realigned under new group commanders.
 The 355th Wing also inherited the 48th, 55th, and 79th Rescue Squadrons equipped with HC-130 aircraft and HH-60 helicopters.

 Another change saw the 41st and 43d Electronic Combat Squadrons fall under the operational control of the 55th Electronic Combat Group, 55th Wing at Offutt Air Force Base in Nebraska.
 On 1 October 2003, the three combat search-and-rescue squadrons fell under the command of the 563d Rescue Group.
-The 355th Fighter Wing was redesignated 355th Wing on January 2, 2019.
+The 355th Fighter Wing was redesignated 355th Wing on 2 January 2019.

+In February 2024, the wing retired its first A-10C Thunderbolt II; all are expected to be retired over the next three to five years.

-The 355th Fighter Wing currently provides air assets to Air Expeditionary unit commanders involved in operations around the globe, as part of the Global War on Terrorism.
+The 355th Wing currently provides air assets to Air Expeditionary unit commanders involved in operations around the globe, as part of the global war on terrorism.

+On 29 July 2026, the 355th conducted the wing's final A-10 flight, at Davis–Monthan AFB.